 Emergency Cards - Every student must have a completed, up-to-date emergency card on file in the school office.
-Please notify the office immediately of any change of home address, work address, telephone number(s), or e-mail(s).
+Pleasenotify the office immediately of any change of home address, work address, telephone number(s), or e-mail(s).
 Please note that a student will be released only to adults listed on the emergency cards.

 Injury or Illness - These are reported to the teacher or the office.
 Students coming to the office from class must have a pass.
 The only exception to this is before or after school, lunch, or break.
 Parents/Guardians will be contacted should their student(s) have a fever, vomit, stomach pains, or severe diarrhea, or should they receive a head injury or other major injury.
 They must pick up their students.
 If they cannot or cannot be contacted, the school reserves the right to call an ambulance as needed.
-Fevers or vomiting require that a student remain home at least 48 hours after the symptoms have ended.
+Fevers, vomiting or diarrhea require that a student remain home at least 24 hours after the symptoms have ended, without the aid of medication.